How is Diversity Important to You?

 Get Started Learning About Diversity at Baker College Center for Graduate Studies, and how it is Similar to Other Schools in the U.S..

-Explore Baker College Center for Graduate Studies Ethnic Diversity
+Baker College Center for Graduate Studies Overall Diversity Unknown

-About 58.2% of the students attending Baker College Center for Graduate Studies come from within Michigan.
-Baker College Center for Graduate Studies' rating of #539 puts it above the national average.
+Over 90% of the students attending Baker College Center for Graduate Studies come from within Michigan.
+This places Baker College Center for Graduate Studies at the national average and gives it a national geographic diversity ranking of #953.

 Dive Into Nationwide Geographic Diversity